 "If you look at these TV evangelists, they spend most of their time interpreting the newspaper and trying to make it fit with the Bible – well that's very easy to do, I can also take Scriptures out of context and try to say it applies to this or that.
 As Hitler said – if you tell a lie a thousand times it becomes the truth."

-The Rev. Haug is currently a licensed minister with the Assemblies of God, the largest collection of Pentecostal denominations with some 62 million members worldwide, and is active in teaching and disciplining international students in the United States, China, and Russia.
+The Rev. Haug is currently a licensed minister with the Assemblies of God and is active in teaching and discipling international students in the United States, China, and Russia.

 In the next report on Ortho-Millennialism: Bringing Order to End-Time Chaos, Haug discusses his views of what precisely happens to believers and unbelievers once they pass away – and when the Second Coming, or Christ's return to Earth, might occur.